 When you arrive in Inhotim, you will be handed a map so you can pick your route and begin your quest.
 And there is much to see at this gigantic open-air contemporary art center, surrounded by 500,000 acres of botanical gardens in the Atlantic Forest of Brazil.

 A chauffeured golf cart will park by your side before you decide what to see first.
-You can chose to walk or to take a ride through lakes, valleys, forest areas and gardens.
+You can choose to walk or to take a ride through lakes, valleys, forest areas, and gardens.
 Of Instituto Inhotim’s 500,000 acres of botanical gardens, about 100,000 are opened for visitation and ready to awe with an extensive collection of exotic and rare tropical species and numerous palm trees from all over the world.
-Away from the Brazilian urban setting, Inhotim allows time to contemplate and embrace contemporanean art as one with the surrounding lush nature.
+Away from the Brazilian urban setting, Inhotim allows time to contemplate and embrace contemporary art as one with the surrounding lush nature.

-To some, the idea of building a gigantic museological complex, pavilions, and galleries with contemporanean artworks on display in the open air in the middle of Brazil’s Atlantic Forest, might have sounded like a far-fetched, megalomaniac project.
-But to Brazilian billionaire Bernardo Paz, who planned out the construction of Instituto Inhotim in 2006, building one of the most daring, ambitious and creative art museums in the world is not impossible.
+To some, the idea of building a gigantic museological complex, pavilions, and galleries with contemporary artwork on display in the open air in the middle of Brazil’s Atlantic Forest, might have sounded like a far-fetched, megalomaniac project.
+But to Brazilian billionaire Bernardo Paz, who planned out the construction of Instituto Inhotim in 2006, building one of the most daring, ambitious, and creative art museums in the world is not impossible.

-In the future, Paz believes it’ll take about 12 days to fully take in this unique, unparalleled, sensorial, and aesthetic experience.
+In the future, Paz believes it will take about 12 days to fully take in this unique, unparalleled, sensorial, and aesthetic experience.

 Know Before You Go